-How to Teach Young Children to Properly Hold a Bat
+How to Teach Young Children to Hit a Baseball

-"An all-too-common problem early learners experience in hitting is their hands do not always remain together when gripping the bat and they lose power in their swing."— Dr. Brad Kayden, Early Learning in Sports Development Expert
+"An all-too-common problem early learners experience in hitting is their hands do not always remain together when gripping the bat and they lose power and control in their swing."— Dr. Brad Kayden, Early Learning Sports Development Expert

 Handedness of Children

 Hitting Kept Simple, Learning Made Fun

 I invite you to try the Jelly Bean Way with your early learners.
 It offers a fun 3-step teaching approach that even includes a fun video aid that you can share with them.
 It can be a difference maker that will help young children seed the learning.

 If you like this Hubpage, I invite you to check out my others and to follow me to receive all the latest updates, coaching information and instructional resource on early learning in sports.